File-system permissions

 Typically, a file system maintains permission settings for each stored item commonly files and directories that either grant or deny the ability to manipulate file system items.
 Often the settings allow controlling access based on function such as read, change, navigate, and execute and to different users and groups of users.

-One well-established technology was developed for Unix and later codified by POSIX.
+One well-established technology was developed for Unix, later codified by POSIX and is used in Linux.
 Another common technology is an access-control list (ACL) with multiple variants implemented in file systems and one codified by POSIX.
 Since POSIX defines both the older Unix-based technology as well as ACLs, the former is called traditional POSIX permissions for clarity even though it is not a well-known term.

 A permission-driven user interface tailors the functionality available to the user based on file system item permissions.
 For example, the interface might hide menu options that are not allowed based on the permissions stored for an item.